 When travelling to Denmark this past year, I walked along a small business and could not resist taking the photo shown below:

 The coloured wooden houses instantly reminded me of “Jellybean Row”, which is iconic in the downtown heritage corridor of St. John’s, NL.
 If you would like to add some colour in your life you can visit www.jellybeanrow.com/ and buy a mailbox, wall art and even get decorating tips from a local company in Conception Bay South.

 A simple idea can translate into a viable business.
 The existence of the Internet means a talent you have or product you make can be sold around the world.
 Live Rural NL blog has been viewed more than 137,000 times across 154 countries!
 Our communities on the Great Northern Peninsula may be small, but technology can allow us to develop cottage industries and sell our products, services and experiences all over the globe.
 Let’s do this together!

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

 - Marketing Rural Newfoundland & Labrador & the VTTA (liveruralnl.com)

 - Our Historic Raleigh in Newfoundland (not North Carolina) (liveruralnl.com)

-Posted on November 7, 2012, in Business, Landscapes/Geography and tagged architecture, Arts, business, Conception Bay South, Conche, Denmark, French Shore, Great Northern Peninsula, jellybean, Live Rural NL, Vernacular architecture.
+Posted on November 7, 2012, in Business, Nature and tagged architecture, Arts, business, Conception Bay South, Conche, Cultural Experiences, Denmark, Great Northern Peninsula, jellybean, Live Rural NL, Vernacular architecture.
 Bookmark the permalink.
 1 Comment.